spacetimewave/spacetimewave-web/docs/CONFIG.md

 # Configuration

-This configuration is intended for experienced developers who want to create a project from scratch with a configuration similar to `trustnet-engine`.
+This configuration is intended for experienced developers who want to create a project from scratch with a configuration similar to `spacetimewave-web`.
 To contribute, please follow the guidelines outlined in the [CONTRIBUTING.md](https://github.com/spacetimewave/trustnet-engine/blob/main/CONTRIBUTING.md) file.

 ### Technologies

-The following technologies were used to create `trustnet-engine`.
+The following technologies were used to create `spacetimewave-web`.

 | Technology               | Feature                     |
 | ------------------------ | --------------------------- |